Tangent-H/EE326-Digital-Image-Processing-Lab/Lab2/report/report.md

 Bicubic interpolation is the most difficult of the three interpolation methods.
 The hardest part is that we need at most $4\times4=16$​ pixels from the original image to obtain only one pixel of the interpolated image.
 We also need to consider that there are not enough pixels from the original image at the edge of the interpolated image for us to do cubic regression.
 My solution is as follows, though it may seem inefficient.

-As shown in Figure \ref{}, to obtain the pixel value of the center pixel marked `o`, we need first to use cubic regression to interpolate the intermediate pixel values marked `x` along the y-axis, then use these intermediate pixel values to interpolate along the x-axis.
+As shown in Figure ref, to obtain the pixel value of the center pixel marked `o`, we need first to use cubic regression to interpolate the intermediate pixel values marked `x` along the y-axis, then use these intermediate pixel values to interpolate along the x-axis.

 ![bicubic_mapping](./assets/bicubic_mapping.jpg)